utilmind/how-to-run-untrusted-app/README.md

 ```bash
 docker run --rm   -p 3000:3000   --security-opt=no-new-privileges   --env-file env.local-dev   --name untrusted-app   untrusted-app
 ```
+ATTN! `untrusted-app` is the name of container.
+And the image name is also `untrusted-app`.
+You may skip specifying `--name [container-name]`, so the Docker will assign random name for the container.

 💡 The running app will appear in your Docker Desktop
 <img width="3647" height="865" alt="image" src="https://github.com/user-attachments/assets/a9701f68-e734-42b8-aef7-84f3d0c53b00" />